ҚАЗ RUS ENG

-On April 18, three world-class artists shared one stage – maestro Plácido Domingo, Dimash Qudaibergen, and HAUSER.
-Behind the concert stood one of Europe’s leading symphonic ensembles, the Hungarian Budafok Dohnányi Orchestra, with composer, arranger, and conductor Peter Pejtsik at the podium.
-The event was organized by the Virtuosos team, who brought the project together and made this unique collaboration possible.
+On April 18, a concert featuring three world-class artists took place: Maestro Placido Domingo, Dimash Qudaibergen, and HAUSER.
+Supporting them was one of Europe’s leading symphony orchestras, Hungary’s Budafok Dohnányi Orchestra, with composer, arranger, and conductor Peter Pejtsik on the podium.

 He was the person who shaped the musical space in which operatic classics, contemporary vocal crossover, and instrumental virtuosity became part of a single artistic concept.
 DimashNews spoke with Maestro Pejtsik about the creation of the project, what happened behind the scenes, and the key moments in preparing the concert.